Renewing Your Classification

 Less Than One Year

-If you missed the classification renewal date, your classification is considered “lapsed” and you will need to “reinstate” the classification.
-You will be able to reinstate your classification online and a late fee will be charged.
+If you missed the license renewal date, your license is considered “lapsed” and you will need to “reinstate” the license.
+You will be able to reinstate your license online and a late fee will be charged.

 You will be reinstated to an active status online only if: